On summability of multilinear operators and applications: Bohnenblust--Hille and Hardy--Littlewood for block-type sets

-The main purpose of this section is to present a version of the Bohnenblust--Hille inequality with partial sums (i.e., we shall consider sums running over less indexes).
-A tensorial perspective will present an important role on this matter, establishing an intrinsic relationship between the exponents and constants involved and the number of indexes taken on the sums.
+Besides motivating the introduction of a new approach to the theory of summability of multilinear operators, the main purpose of this section is to present a unified version of the Bohnenblust--Hille and the Hardy--Littlewood inequalities with partial sums (i.e., we shall consider sums allowed to run over a set $\Lambda$ with less indices) which also recovers Zalduendo's and Aron--Globevnik's inequalities.
+A tensorial perspective will present an important role on this matter, establishing an intrinsic relationship between the exponents and constants involved and the number of indices taken on the sums.